-D.1 Payment for Services and Pharmaceuticals
+D.1 Payment for Services

-- (1) The Provider must claim for any Pharmaceuticals that are Supplied, and Services that are provided, in accordance with the terms set out in this Part D and the relevant Service Schedule. - (2) The Provider must claim for any Services it provides and Pharmaceuticals it Supplies by submitting a Claim Item as part of a claim.
+- (1) The Provider must claim for any Services that it provides in accordance with the terms set out in this Part D and the relevant Service Schedule. - (2) The Provider must claim for any Pharmaceuticals that it Dispenses by submitting a Claim Item as part of a claim.